Key facts

 Lifecycle

-The tadpole shrimp is the oldest known animal species in the world, with fossils dating it back 220 million years; this makes the species older than the Tyrannosaurus Rex!
+The tadpole shrimp is a relative of one of the oldest known animal species in the world – a species with fossils dating back 220 million years.
 The reason it has survived so long can be attributed to the species’ very clever biology.

 Tadpole shrimps, however, have adapted to these inhospitable conditions.
 They have very rapid development, maturing from an egg to adulthood in just two to three weeks.
 This means they are able to hatch from an egg and produce the beginnings of the next generation before their pool dries out, all in the space of a few weeks.